 I do not watch TV and I do not read western newspapers or their websites.
 But I daily do read dozens of articles, reports and dissertations in five languages from a wide selection of sources all over this globe.

 I believe that our western media and politics are victims rather than perpetrators.
 And that we must stop fighting them; that we should aim our arrows at the causes of the demolition of our media and politics, at the real perpetrators, the sponsors and those who want to destroy the cohesion of our society with big money.

 Yes, I have an agenda.
 I’m addicted to truth.
 That’s why I never watch TV or read mainstream media.

 Sometimes people hold a core belief that is very strong.
 When they are presented with evidence that works against that belief, the new evidence cannot be accepted.
-It would create a feeling that is extremely uncomfortable, called cognitive dissonance.
-And because it is so important to protect the core belief, they will rationalize, ignore and even deny anything that doesn’t fit in with the core belief.
+It creates a feeling that is extremely uncomfortable, called cognitive dissonance.
+And because they feel it is so important to protect their core belief, they will rationalize, ignore and even deny anything that doesn’t fit in with the core belief.
 (Frantz Fannon)

 I support Julian Assange.